-Sindhudurg Fort Tour.
+Sindhudurg Fort Tour

-Sweet Water to sustain.
+Sweet Water to sustain

 You can go in any direction from the main entrance and climb the thick walls with bastions that define the fort.
 The condition of the walls is not great, the steps are uneven and there are no safety features installed.
 No medical facilities seem to be available, so you need to be very careful while climbing.
 If you climb, you will see the view of the coastline with coconut trees forming the skyline.
-Colorful boats providing the vibrancy with their colors against the different blues of the ocean and the sky.
+Colorful boats provide vibrancy with their colors against the different blues of the ocean and the sky.

-Myths & Legends of the fort.
+Myths & Legends of the Sindhudurg Fort

 There are myths and legends associated with the fort.
 It is a living fort, even today and few families still live inside it and take care of the temple and other things.
 Rough roads lead you in various directions.
 It is said there is an underground tunnel through the ocean that leads to one of the villages on the coast that were closed during the British period.
 Now we know that most forts have an escape route built in.
-But to build a secret tunnel to Sindhudurg Fort is tricky because it can be discovered very easily by the enemy and blocked.
+But building a secret tunnel to the fort is tricky because it can be discovered very easily by the enemy and blocked.

-Boat ride to the fort.
+Boat ride to the fort